AltamashRahman/HR-Analystics-DB/README.md

 This repository hosts an **HR Analytics Dashboard**, designed to provide key insights into employee attrition, demographics, and job role distributions.
-The dashboard is a visual tool built using **Power BI**, showcasing metrics essential for human resources decision-making.
+The dashboard is a visual tool built using **Power BI**, leveraging the provided CSV dataset to model and analyze employee data.

 ---